Vyral/base-template/_posts/2019-05-16-everyday-encinitas-dahms-acupuncture.md

 title: 'Everyday Encinitas: Dahms Acupuncture'
 date: 2019-05-16 17:53:00
 tags:
+excerpt: >-
-excerpt: Who knew that acupuncture could be so fascinating?
+  Who knew that acupuncture could be so fascinating?
+I learned all about it today by sitting down with the owner of Dahms Acupuncture, Talia Dahm.
 enclosure:
 pullquote: >-
   You strategically choose certain points along certain channels, and they all